iranarang/pneumonia-image-classification/README.md

 ## Repository Contents

 1.**`pneumonia_classification.ipynb`**
-   This notebook loads the dataset, performs EDA, builds a baseline CNN, runs Keras Tuner (Random Search, HYperband, Bayesian), and retrains the best configuration and saves the final model.
+   This notebook loads the dataset, performs EDA, builds a baseline CNN, runs Keras Tuner (Random Search, Hyperband, Bayesian), and retrains the best configuration and saves the final model.

 2. **`api.py`**